On the representation of non-holonomic univariate power series: The class of -finite functions

 for a differentiable function $f$.

 \begin{definition}[Homogeneous quadratic differential equation] Let $d$ be a non-negative integer.
-A differential equation of order $d$ in the dependent variable $y$ is said to be homogeneous quadratic over $\mathbb{K}$, if there exist polynomials $P_0$, $P_1$,$\ldots$, $P_{r}$, $r\geqslant d$, such that
+A differential equation of order $d$ in the dependent variable $y$ is said to be homogeneous quadratic over $\mathbb{K}$, if there exist polynomials $P_0$, $P_1$,$\ldots$, $P_{r}$, $r = 1+d(d+5)/2$ (see Proposition \ref{prop}), such that

-and $P_r,\ldots,P_{r-d},P_{r-d-2},\ldots,P_1$ are not all zero. \end{definition}
+and $P_r,\ldots,P_{r-d}$ are not all zero. \end{definition}

-To admit holonomic functions in Definition \ref{def1}, it suffices to change the condition ``$P_r,\ldots,P_{r-d},P_{r-d-2}$,$\ldots,$ $P_1$ are not all zero'' to ``$P_r,\ldots,P_0$ are not all zero'', and this defines our class of functions.
+In this definition, it is required that at least one of the polynomial coefficients of quadratic differential monomials\footnote{Quadratic differential monomial: terms with product of two derivatives (including the square of a derivative).} of order $d$ is non-zero.
+Thus the other coefficients might equal zero.
+This is equivalent to say that $(\ref{eq7})$ is a homogeneous quadratic differential equation of order $d$ if ``the polynomial coefficients of quadratic differential monomials of order at most $d$ are not all zero, and at least one of $P_r,\ldots,P_{r-d}$ is non-zero''.
+To admit holonomic functions, it suffices to change this condition to ``$P_r,\ldots,P_0$ are not all zero, and at least one of $P_r,\ldots,P_{r-d-1}$ is non-zero'', and this defines our class of functions.
 However, as holonomic functions are also called $D$-finite functions: where $D$ stands for ``differentiability'', and finite refers to the requirement that the order should be finite, we would like to similarly define our class of functions so that the algorithmic approach of Section \ref{sec3} differs from that of holonomic functions only by the differential operator used.

 Let $f(z)$ be a differentiable function.
 Consider the following scheme

 and assume that the positive integers in parentheses represent the derivative orders of the derivative operator that we are looking for.
 This operator, say $\delta_{2,z}$, computes the product of two derivatives of $f$ according to the ordering given in $(\ref{eq8})$.